 A note on pricing:

 In general, consumers stand to benefit on pianos that can be purchased online or through national retailers as margins are lower.
-In the USA, only Yamaha’s portable piano models and the ARIUS/YDP home piano models
+In the USA, only Yamaha’s portable piano models and the ARIUS/YDP home piano models are available both online and through retailers and hence offer the best value for money.

 Summary:

-) a few years ago - our decision was based on the most economical Yamaha we could find that covered the baseline features.
-More recently, we purchased a Kawai K15 and owning both has worked out well so far as we have two young kids learning piano and the practice times inevitably overlap.
+We chose the Yamaha P65 (current model is Yamaha P45B - ~$450) a number of years ago - our decision was based on the most economical portable Yamaha we could find that covered the baseline features.
+The Yamaha ARIUS YDP-162B (~$1300) is a solid option, if you are on the lookout for a non-portable one.
+A little while later, we also invested in a Kawai K15 and owning both worked out well - with two kids learning piano, the practice times inevitably overlapped.

 Yamaha is the premium brand in digital pianos, but it might be worthwhile to checkout the options, pricing, and quality of other brands in the digital piano arena – mainly Kawai, Korg, Roland, and Casio.
 Please click for a cross-brand comparative review of the best digital pianos.